floofydoug/doug/content/blog/hello-2023/index.md

 I turned 32 and we celebrated by going out to Seoulju in Austin when I got back.
 However, celebrations were cut short because the first federal testing for Moyae was early in the morning the next day so I pulled a collegiate all nighter in a mad dash to be ready by 8am the next day.

 ## July
-The accelerator was an 8 week program and Sami had business calls and code to fix everyday.
+The accelerator was an 8 week program and Sami and I had had business calls and code to fix everyday.
+We felt obligated to try and video call every investor Amazon had set us up with, even though VC economy was shrinking.

 On July 16th, Honey Pig opened its doors in Austin, and I went to the opening week for a cousin's birthday.
 The owner from Annandale was there!
 She didn't recognize me, but I'd seen her enough times after college